slopezpereyra/khwarizmi/README.md

 This library works in a similar way an interpreter does.
 Its singularity is that what it interprets is a special kind of language: **algebra**.

-It works with classes because algebraic properties are more similar to attributes of a thing than to variables or mere information.
+It works with classes because algebraic properties can be represented as attributes of a thing far more consistently than as mere functional information.

-This library is currently under active development.
-It can be used, but bugs and errors can be expected.

 ## Requirements